EdvardsKazlouski/didona/remote/README.md

 ## Run
 1. Open genymotion and start an virtual device.
-2. Build packages and start UI using `react-native start`.
+2. Build packages and start UI using `react-native start` or `npm run start`.
-3. Just execute for start emulation `react-native run-android`.
+3. Just execute for start emulation `react-native run-android` or `npm run open`.

-Reboot
+## Debug
-Try reinstall node modules
+1. Open in chrome `http://localhost:8081/debugger-ui` and tap `f12`.
-Try make react native web work
+2. in Genymotion tap menu -> Remote JS Debugging.